Hare by Hugh Dunkerley

 Vicki Feaver

-Hugh Dunkerley lectures in Creative Writing and Contemporary Poetry and the Environment in Chichester, He has a particular interest in environmentalism and ecocriticism.
-His chapbook, Walking to the Fire Tower (Redbeck Press), came out in 1997. and Fast (Pighog Press) was published in 2007.
-He also writes articles on contemporary poetry as well as reviewing for various magazines.
+Hugh Dunkerley is Reader in Creative Writing and Contemporary Poetry at The University of Chichester, where he runs the MA in Creative Writing.
+He has a particular interest in environmentalism and ecocriticism.
+His chapbook, Walking to the Fire Tower (Redbeck Press), came out in 1997 and Fast (Pighog Press) was published in 2007.